-SAEs that are deemed to be unexpected and related to the trial will be notified to the trial.

-Research Ethics Committee (REC) and Sponsor within 15 days.
-All such events will be these will be discussed with the Data Monitoring Committee (DMC) and will be onward reported should concerns be raised in relation to the type of event and/or frequency observed.
+SAEs that are deemed to be unexpected and related to the trial will be notified to the Research Ethics Committee (REC) and Sponsor within 15 days.
+All such events will be reported to the Trial Steering Committee and Data Monitoring Committee at their next meetings.

-All participants experiencing SAEs will be followed-up as per protocol until the end of the
+All participants experiencing SAEs will be followed-up as per protocol until the end of the trial.